CUCentralAdvancement/cu-theme/README.md

-# University of Colorado Advancement Unit Theme platform for unit site
+# University of Colorado Theme platform for unit site

-This repository contains all configuration and code customization of the CU Advancement theme platform.
+This repository contains all configuration and code customization of the CU theme platform.

 ## Master Branch and Commits